rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

     ![alt text](images/vsl011.png "Create app")

-### Create a new App for the Virtual Shopping List Listing Web Service (vsllistws-somethingunique)
+### Create a new App for the Virtual Shopping List Listing Web Service (vsllistws-something-unique)

 1. Repeat the steps in the previous section to create the Virtual Shopping List Listing Web Service App.

-### Create a new App for the Breadbox portal (breadboxportal-somethingunique).
+### Create a new App for the Breadbox portal (breadboxportal-something-unique).

 1. Repeat the steps in the previous section to create the Breadbox portal App.